Written by: Epicstu Wyyvernwriter

 Aleister looked down at the massive scythe in his hands.
 He could feel her caress the fur all over his body as he began to feel chained down by her.
 He trembled at the power that was now his.

-“I am Chastity, the Wyvern Scythe of Death.”
-She explained, “you are my new Master, the Wyvern Knight of Death.
+“I am Chastity, the Wyyvern Scythe of Death.”
+She explained, “you are my new Master, the Wyyvern Knight of Death.
 Now come Master, let us go and take Famine.”
 Chasity giggled with pleasure.